uselagoon/lagoon/docs/contributing-to-lagoon/developing-lagoon.md

 ## Local Development

 Most services are written in [Node.js](https://nodejs.org/en/docs/).
-As many of these services share similar Node.js code and Node.js packages, we're using a new feature of [Yarn](https://yarnpkg.com/en/docs), called [Yarn workspaces](https://yarnpkg.com/en/docs/workspaces).
+As many of these services share similar Node.js code and Node.js packages, we're using a feature of [Yarn](https://yarnpkg.com/en/docs), called [Yarn workspaces](https://yarnpkg.com/en/docs/workspaces).
 Yarn workspaces need a `package.json` in the project's root directory that defines the workspaces.

 The development of the services can happen directly within Docker.
 Each container for each service is set up in a way that its source code is mounted into the running container \([see `docker-compose.yml`](../using-lagoon-the-basics/docker-compose-yml.md)\).
 Node.js itself is watching the code via `nodemon` , and restarts the Node.js process automatically on a change.